finedevsam/pymail/README.md

-# pymail
+# pymailer

-PyMail is a python wrapper that can be used to send beautiful email in any python base application. it allow developers to pass in their html template and the wrapper will render it and send the beautiful template out the reciepient.
+er is a python wrapper that can be used to send beautiful email in any python base application. it allow developers to pass in their html template and the wrapper will render it and send the beautiful template out the reciepient.
 It can also be used to send attachements with email sent to reciepient.

                                             DOCUMENTATION